rippinrobr/csv-to/README.md

 OPTIONS:
     -c, --connection-info <connection_info>    Database connectivity information
-    -t, --type <db_type>                       The type of database to create, valid types are sqlite and postgres -d, --directories <directories>...
+    -t, --type <db_type>                       The type of database to create, valid types are sqlite, postgres, and mysql -d, --directories <directories>...
 The directories that contain CSV files to be processed, a comma delimited string of paths
     -e, --extension <extension>                the file extension for the CSV files to be parsed [default: csv] -f, --files <files>...
 The CSV files to be processed, can be /path/to/files/ or a comma delimited string of paths
     -n, --name <name>                          Name of the database to be created

 ```

 ## csv-to data-layer - create a db and code to read from it